XIII Century (series)

 XIII Century is a series of real-time tactics computer video games developed by Unicorn Studio and released in 2007.
 The series consists of the titles XIII Century: Death or Glory, its stand-alone expansion XIII Century: Blood of Europe, and a XIII Century: Gold release, which combines the two titles.
-The games are similar in interface and game play to those of the Total War series but feature a more complex battle mechanism, in which results are calculated for each individual soldier in the units and the corps mechanics are more realistic.
-The units possess different grades of AI (called "Self Control"), which give them the capability to evaluate various battlefield situations: a low-Self Control unit demands more management by the player.
+The games are similar in interface and game play to those of the Total War series.
+The games' single-player campaigns are a series of thematic battles.